 Bachelor degree holders or students who are in progress of their first bachelor’s degree may be eligible to apply for graduate entry into the Master of Pharmacy (MPharm).
 Students who are in progress of their first bachelor’s degree may apply during their final year, with any course offer being conditional on completion of all bachelor’s degree requirements by 31 December of the year prior to commencement in the MPharm.

 Graduate entry into the MPharm is a competitive process based on GPA and an interview process.
 Places are limited and are awarded to the highest-ranking applicants.

 The MPharm is fully accredited by the Australian Pharmacy Council.
-After completion of an internship in a community or hospital pharmacy, graduates are eligible to register to practise as a pharmacist in Australia and New Zealand: refer to MPharm course details for further information.
+After completion of an internship in a community or hospital pharmacy, graduates are eligible to register to practise as a pharmacist in Australia: refer to MPharm course details for further information.

 To be considered for admission into the MPharm, an applicant must:

 - have a bachelor's degree, or an equivalent qualification, as recognised by UWA.
 Recognised bachelor’s degrees are those conferred by Australian universities or higher education institutions recognised by the Australian Qualifications Framework or the National Office of Overseas Skills Recognition (NOOSR).
 While academic results from postgraduate study will be taken into account, postgraduate studies undertaken without a bachelor’s degree cannot be accepted as an equivalent qualification

 - have the equivalent of a Faculty Grade Point Average (GPA) of at least 5.0, and

 - meet the prerequisites in chemistry, mathematics, microbiology and pharmacology (refer to details below).